You are viewing the global institutional website

 Short descriptor

-Exodus & Resilience is an international platform in its founding phase that articulates art, memory and migration as cultural and social infrastructure for communities shaped by displacement, diaspora and territorial fragmentation.
+Exodus & Resilience is an international cultural platform in its founding phase that works with contemporary art, memory, migration, education and mediation as social infrastructure.

 Extended descriptor

 Exodus & Resilience is an international cultural and social infrastructure platform in its founding phase.
 It works at the intersection of contemporary art, memory, migration, education, community cohesion and sustainable development.
-Its architecture is organized across four territorial nodes in development —New York, Barcelona, Caracas and Acarigua— with a documented methodology, formalized institutional alliances and fiscal traceability mechanisms by program.
+Its current architecture is organized through three founding chapters —New York/Venezuela, Caracas and Acarigua— with a shared methodology, documented governance framework and chapter-specific support mechanisms.

 Founder